Athletics' Stephen Piscotty: Multi-hit effort in win

-Piscotty went 2-for-4 with an RBI single, a stolen base and a run in an extra-inning win over the Angels on Sunday.
+Piscotty went 2-for-5 with an RBI single and a run in a win over the Rangers on Wednesday.

-The veteran outfielder's sixth-inning single plated Robbie Grossman and brought the Athletics within a run at the time.
-Piscotty's modest .253/.305/.448 line is one that's on the rise, as he's hit safely in five of his last six games while hitting .304 (7-for-23) with a double and four RBI during that span.
+Piscotty garnered the only multi-hit effort of the game for either club, making it the fourth time in the last six games he's contributed a two-hit performance.
+The surge has already boosted Piscotty's batting average 27 points to .267, and much of his production has been meaningful -- factoring in Wednesday's RBI, the veteran outfielder has driven in nine runs during that span.

 More News